Pablo Fanque: Marriages and family

 Fanque married Susannah Marlaw, the daughter of a Birmingham buttonmaker.
 They had two sons, one of whom was named Lionel.
-On 18 March 1848, his wife died in Leeds at an accident in the building where the circus was performing.
+On 18 March 1848, his wife died in Leeds in an accident at the building where the circus was performing.
 Their son was performing a tightrope act before a large crowd at the Amphitheatre at King Charles Croft.
 The 600 people seated in the gallery fell with its collapse, but Susannah Darby was the only fatality.
 Heavy planks hit her on the back of the head.
 Reportedly, Fanque sought medical attention for his wife at the King Charles Hotel, but a surgeon pronounced her dead.

 Years later a 4 March 1854 edition of the Leeds Intelligencer recalled the incident, while announcing the return of Pablo Fanque's Circus to Leeds:

 "His last visit, preceding the present one, was unfortunately attended by a very melancholy accident.
 On that occasion he occupied a circus in King Charles's Croft and part of the building gave way during the time it was occupied by a crowded audience.
 Several persons were more or less injured by the fall of the timbers composing the part that proved too weak, and Mrs Darby, the wife of the proprietor, was killed.
 This event, which occurred on Saturday the 18th March 1848, excited much sympathy throughout the borough.
 A neat monument with an impressive inscription is placed above the grave of Mrs Darby, in the Woodhouse Lane Cemetery."

 In June 1848, widower Fanque married Elizabeth Corker, a circus rider and daughter of George Corker of Bradford.
 Corker was 22 years old.
 With Corker, Fanque had two more sons, George (1854–1881) and Edward Charles "Ted" (1855–1937).
 Both joined the circus.
 Ted, known as Ted Pablo, also achieved acclaim as a boxer.
 A daughter, Caroline Susannah, died aged 1 year and 4 months and is buried in the same plot as Susannah and William, as recorded on the gravestone.

 The 1861 census records Fanque as living with a woman named Sarah, 25, who is described as his wife.
 In 1871, just before he died, census records show him living again with his wife Elizabeth and his two sons, in Stockport.

 In Warriston Cemetery in Edinburgh stands a tombstone dedicated to the memory of two of Fanque's children with Elizabeth Corker—William Batty Patrick Darby (13 months) and Elizabeth Darby (3 years).
 Both died in 1852, Elizabeth in Tuam, Ireland.
 Fanque performed in Edinburgh in the early 1850s.